laracasts/blog/articles/Jeffrey/six-stages-of-spam-protection.md

 ---
 title: The 6 Stages of Spam Protection
 description: Launching and maintaining an increasingly popular forum requires nonstop attention on the developer’s part.
+Sure, the initial forum launch went smoothly enough.
+And why wouldn't it?
+Nobody outside your immediate circle knows it even exists.
+People are generally good.
+Of course, they won’t take advantage of your new platform.
+Right?
 author: Jeffrey Way
+publish_date: "2020-11-17 13:52:39"
 ---

 Launching and maintaining an increasingly popular forum requires nonstop attention on the developer’s part.

 Sure, the initial forum launch went smoothly enough.
-And why wouldn’t it?
-Nobody outside of your immediate circle knows it even exists.
-At this stage, assuming the “happy path” is sufficient enough.
+And why wouldn't it?
+Nobody outside your immediate circle knows it even exists.
+At this stage, assuming the “happy path” is sufficient.
 Some basic form validation will do the trick. “_You must provide a title and description to create a new thread._”

 People are generally good.
-Of course they won’t take advantage of your new platform.
+Of course, they won’t take advantage of your new platform.
 Right?

 Stage 1
 -------